This deliciously fragrant light dessert of spiced oranges will make any sweet tooth happy. And it’s perfect with either cream or yoghurt.

 I have a fairly serious sweet tooth.
 When dining out I have been known to forgo a main course, instead having two entree’s, to ensure sufficient digestive space for the “pud”.
 My real passion is chocolate and I can (and most certainly will, at a later date) drone on about the health giving benefits and restorative powers of that magical little bean.
-As I have previously mentioned, I firmly believe that almost anything is improved with a little/big bit of chocolate but there are certainly occasions where something fresh and light is more appropriate and, with Julie in mind, this following recipe most definitely fits that bill.
+As I have previously mentioned, I firmly believe that almost anything is improved with a little/big bit of chocolate but there are certainly occasions where something fresh and light is more appropriate and this recipe for spiced oranges most definitely fits that bill.

 For me, this was a wonderful introduction to an unknown cuisine.
 The recipes in the book were accompanied by personal anecdotes and memories of the dishes or brief accounts of the origins or rituals surrounding them and it became a favourite standby on my cookbook shelf.
 Claudia Roden has gone on to become one of the most inspirational and authoritative writers on Middle Eastern and Mediterranean food, with subsequent publications comprehensively covering Jewish, Moroccan, Turkish, Lebanese and Italian food, many winning various writing awards.
 The seminal – and face-saving – “Book of Middle Eastern Food” was re-created and enlarged by her and published as “The New Book of Middle Eastern Food” in 2000.

-This is a deliciously fragrant dessert to serve after an otherwise substantial meal.
-It can be as sweet as you like and goes equally well with a good dollop of either thick cream or refreshing yoghurt.
+Inspired by this cuisine, these spiced oranges are a deliciously fragrant dessert to serve after an otherwise substantial meal.
+They can be prepared well ahead of time, can be as sweet as you like and pair equally well with a good dollop of either thick cream or refreshing yoghurt.

 Ras el Hanout is a blend of Moroccan spices and can be bought or blended yourself.
-I have done both and can recommend the blend sold by “Herbies” at http://www.herbies.com.au/
+I have done both and can recommend the blend sold online by Herbies.

 - 1/2 cup sugar

-- Peel oranges, removing all pith.
-Slice thickly and arrange in shallow dish.
+- Peel the 8 oranges, making sure to remove all the bitter white pith.
+Slice thickly and arrange on serving dish.

-- Place orange juice, sugar, zest and Ras el Hanout in saucepan and bring to boil stirring to dissolve sugar.
-Boil for about 5-10 minutes to reduce and thicken the syrup.
+- Put all other ingredients, except the rosewater, into a saucepan.
+Bring to boil over medium heat, stirring to dissolve sugar.
+Boil for 5-10 minutes to reduce and thicken the syrup.